luke-feeney/diataxis-documentation-framework/index.rst

   \- David Laing

+..  admonition:: Please update your bookmarks!

-..  note:: These pages are now maintained and updated at https://diataxis.fr.
+    These pages are now maintained and updated at https://diataxis.fr.

 There is a secret that needs to be understood in order to write good software documentation: there isn’t one